fc-io/working-with-alvis-from-ki/README.md

 Alvis are happy to provide zsh and fish but unless you know what you are doing stick to bash.
 The interaction between shells, slurm, containers etc is annonying to keep track of and fix.

 ## Gettings started

+### For super beginners

+If you haven't used the terminal before – when, in the instructions you encounter `<user_id>` it means that whole things including the arrows needs to be replaced.
+Also remember that you always can ask your favorite chat-llm for help explaining the different commands.

 ## local ssh config